Adnan327/vscode-settings/README.md

 # Installation

 1. Install the font
-2. Install all the themes and exensions
+2. Install all the themes and extensions
 3. Copy and paste the settings into VSCode

 # Font